Look for the Light: Conception and writing

 "Look for the Light" was written by The Last of Us series creators Craig Mazin and Neil Druckmann and directed by Ali Abbasi.
 Druckmann wrote and co-directed the video game on which the series is based.
 Abbasi was announced as one of the show's directors in April 2021.
-Mazin stepped in as director for at least one day during production.
+Mazin stepped in after Abbasi contracted COVID-19, directing some Anna scenes and Joel discussing his suicide attempt; the latter was the season's third-to-last day of production.

 The writers always intended to include Anna's scenes in the finale's cold open; Mazin felt it had more impact after following Ellie's journey—particularly after her actions in the previous episode—and provided more context to Marlene's decision later in the episode.
 Mazin considered the imagery of Anna with a knife while holding Ellie "the most fucked up mother and child Pietà that you've ever seen".
 Druckmann identified similarities between Anna's lie about when she was bitten and Joel's lie about the Fireflies, and both Marlene and Ellie's respective acceptance of these lies as the alternatives are unbearable.